 Keywords : Post-harvest activates, Farm women, Participation, Knowledge

-Introduction:
+INTRODUCTION:

 Agriculture is the backbone of rural economies, and women are pivotal contributors, especially in post-harvest activities.
 These tasks include cleaning, drying, grading, storage, processing, and marketing.
 Although women constitute a significant proportion of the agricultural workforce, their roles are often undervalued and under-documented.
-In Indian society women play multidimensional role such as supervisors or as cultivators or as agricultural labourers and largest number of them were engaged in post harvest activities.
+In Indian society, women play multidimensional role such as supervisors or as cultivators or as agricultural labourers and largest number of them were engaged in post harvest activities.
 Aggarwal et al. (2013) reported that 20 -70 % of the rural women are involved in agricultural harvest and post-harvest activities.
 Agricultural feminization refers to a significant increase in the participation of women in agricultural labour force, especially in the developing world.
 Throughout 2009, FAO, IFAD and World Bank reported that 80 per cent of rural small holder farmers worldwide were women.
 UN estimated that 45 -80 per cent of the women work in agriculture.
 Rural women in India are extensively involved in various agricultural activities and it varies with crops and regions.
-Women play numerous intensive jobs in post-harvest operation especially in the activities like drying, storage, cleaning, grading, processing and marketing as reported by Kiranjot Sidhu, (2007).
+Women play numerous intensive jobs in post-harvest operation especially in the activities like drying, storage, cleaning, grading, processing and marketing as reported by Kiranjot (2007).

-Methodology:
+METHODOLOGY

 Review of literature is a vital judgment because it explains how the research proposed applies to previous study in a specific research area and the originality and importance of the subject under investigation.
 This work is based on a review of peer-reviewed research articles and reports for various international organizations, agricultural universities.
 Secondary data was used to write the results and with the help of articles related to post-harvest activities were downloaded and finally more than 45 papers were taken into consideration and discussed in detail about role of women in post-harvest activities.
 With this background various research studies relevant to the post-harvest activities have been reviewed and are discussed under the following headings.